Henry Thrun: College

 He began his collegiate career for the Harvard Crimson during the 2019–20 season.
-He scored his first career on November 1, 2019.
+He scored his first career goal on November 1, 2019.
 During his freshman year he recorded three goals and 18 assists in 31 games, and led the team with a plus-17 rating.
 Following an outstanding season, he was named a finalist for the ECAC Hockey Best Defensive Defenseman and was named to the All-ECAC Rookie Team.
 After the Ivy League cancelled their season due to the COVID-19 pandemic, he played for the Dubuque Fighting Saints of the United States Hockey League (USHL) during the 2020–21 season.
 He recorded eight goals and 14 assists in 24 games for the Fighting Saints.
 His 0.92 points per game average ranked second among defensemen.
 Following the season he was named to All-USHL Third Team.

 He returned to Harvard during the 2021–22 season.
 In his junior year he recorded seven goals and 25 assists in 35 games.
 He led all ECAC Hockey defensemen in per game scoring at 0.91 points per game, and ranked second in defensemen scoring with 27 points.
 Following an outstanding season he was named a finalist for the ECAC Hockey Best Defensive Defenseman, named to the All-ECAC Second Team and named an AHCA East Second Team All-American.

 Thrun finished the 2022–23 season with seven goals and 24 assists in 33 games, leading all defenseman in the ECAC with 0.94 points per game.
 He finished the year with a plus-minus rating of +20.
 Thrun was named the ECAC Hockey Best Defensive Defenseman, as well as ECAC First-Team and an AHCA East First Team All-American.

 After the conclusion of the Sharks' season, Thrun returned to Harvard to finish his bachelor's degree as a double major in economics and psychology.